geerlingguy/beast-challenge/README.md

 Visit the app at http://127.0.0.1:5000

-## Station app
+## Room app

-The Station app runs on every one of the 100x rooms where SBCs are set up to run the room controls.
+The Room app runs on every one of the 100x rooms where SBCs are set up to run the room controls.

 The app controls the following: